 Garfield Logan became Beast Boy after contracting a rare and lethal disease that only West African green monkeys are immune to.
 His scientist parents injected him with a serum to burn out the disease, which had the unintended side effects of turning the boy green and giving him the metamorphic ability to transform into different animals.

-In the New 52, he briefly appeared red instead of his traditional green, due to his connection to the Red, the source of Animal Man’s abilities.
+In the New 52, he briefly appeared red instead of his traditional green, due to his connection to the Red, the source of Vixen and Animal Man’s abilities.